Criminal law of the United States: Degrees

 Most jurisdictions recognize at least two degrees of murder in statute.
 Usually, first-degree murder requires express malice.
 Any other type of murder reflects implied malice.

 Felony murder is a crime where a death results from the crime and is typically first-degree, but may be second-degree.
 Felony murder applies when someone dies during the commission or attempted commission of another violent felony.
 It is called the felony murder rule and only requires the person to intend to commit the underlying felony, including burglary, arson, rape, robbery and kidnapping.
 The Redline Rule excludes the death of a co-felon who was killed during a justified homicide from a felony murder charge.

 First-degree murder requires malice aforethought and "willful, deliberate and premeditation" of the homicide.
-Since it is the harshest degree of murder in terms of sentencing, a first-degree murder must be especially premediated.
+Since it is the harshest degree of murder in terms of sentencing, a first-degree murder must be especially premeditated.
 Premeditation is the time and capacity to appreciate the evil of the act.
 A planned event, with a design to murder another human being, such as a gang member planning a contract murder or a serial killer outlining the steps to kidnapping his next victim, are committing premeditated acts when, if caught and charged, usually are accepted as proof of malicious premeditation.

 Second-degree murder is initiated by any other crime that satisfies the general malice aforethought albeit "malice is merely implied".
 Second degree murder includes an intention to kill, but no plans to act.
 This includes depraved heart, where an act of high-risk conduct or acting in extreme recklessness is knowingly done to put the victim in danger.

 Depraved heart murder occurs when defendant expresses a reckless disregard for the value of human life.
 This includes conduct that creates a high risk of death.
 This differs from involuntary manslaughter by a higher degree of recklessness.

 The Model Penal Code does not categorize murder by degrees.